What to Do When the Garage Door Won’t Open or Close

 Why Hire Professionals?

 Garage doors have the potential to be extremely dangerous.
-They are heavy, weighing hundreds of pounds, and they utilize springs that are under tension.
+They are heavy, weighing hundreds of pounds, and they utilize springs which are under tension.
 Those who do not have the right equipment and knowledge and who start working with the doors may find themselves in over their head.

 The professionals will be able to bring the equipment and tools needed to take care of the repair job on the door.
 They can do it safely, and they can do it in less time than you would have been able to do on your own.
 However, there will be times when you do not need a repair to the door because the damage is too great.